IkramSen/dag-analyzer/gramm/README.md

 This part of the HPC DAG Analyzer aims to provide a grammar to describe the hardware architecture and the software stack using the HPC DAG Model.
-Please, first overview the architecture and ssytem mode section of paper authored by Zahaf et el. entitled : **The HPC DAG task Model for heterogeneous real-time system**.
+Please, first overview the architecture and ssytem mode section of paper authored by Zahaf et el. entitled : **"The HPC DAG task Model for heterogeneous real-time system"**.

 ## The hardware description :
 ## The software description :